sanjuroj/TolaWorkflow/README.md

 ## Install software dependencies

 TolaActivity requires Python 2.
-MC uses MySQL as Django's datastore.
+These instructions assume MySQL is being used as Django's datastore.

 ### macOS